 Floyd Hill Open Space

 Sitting high above Clear Creek canyon, Floyd Hill offers amazing vistas of the Front Range, Centennial Cone and Lookout Mountain.
 Designed with both biking and hiking trails, this new trail system sits just 15 minutes from Golden just off I-70.
 The Sluice (aka Segment 4) is a brand-new 1.3-mile downhill trail and the crown jewel of these world-class trails for bikers, while hikers will have a more peaceful trail experience via hiker-only options.
-Two more trailheads on Highway 6 are included in the master plan and will provide access from the Peaks-to-Plains Trail.

 The Floyd Hill Trail system has come together in just two years and is the culmination of cooperation between stakeholders including COMBA, Clear Creek County, Clear Creek County Open Space, Mountain Area Land Trust, Trust for Public Land, Great Outdoors Colorado and Gates Family Foundation.
 Sponsors include Team Evergreen Cycling, Yeti Cycles, Pedal of Littleton, Wheat Ridge Cyclery and Colorado Deck Master.

 Special thanks to all the mountain bikers who showed up to meetings to voice support for mountain-bike specific trails and those who have donated time and talent from digging to helping to spread the word.
 We couldn’t have done this without YOU!

 We do weekly maintenance on The Sluice and would love your help!